2023 BBWAA Hall of Fame Ballot

 Returning to the Ballot

-Among the players returning to the BBWAA ballot, Curt Schilling received votes on 71.1 percent of all ballots cast in 2021 – the most of any returnee.
-Schilling is on the ballot for the 10th time in 2022.
-The only other three candidates who received at least 50 percent of the BBWAA vote in 2021 are Barry Bonds (61.8 percent), Roger Clemens (61.6 percent) and Scott Rolen (52.9 percent).
+Among the players returning to the BBWAA ballot, Scott Rolen received votes on 63.2 percent of all ballots cast in 2022 — the most of any returnee.
+Rolen is on the ballot for the sixth time in 2023.
+Todd Helton (52 percent) and Billy Wagner (51 percent) are the only other candidates who received at least 50 percent of the BBWAA vote in 2022.

 Any candidate who receives votes on 75 percent of all ballots cast will earn election to the Hall of Fame.

-Seventeen former players are returning to the 2022 BBWAA ballot after receiving at least five percent of the overall vote in 2021:
+Fourteen former players are returning to the 2023 BBWAA ballot after receiving at least five percent of the overall vote in 2022:

 - Scott Rolen